open-AIMS/docker-example/README.md

 long as they don't try to push back to it -- they won't have the permissions to do so unless you give it to them).

-B) Another option is to push the container to [Docker Hub](https://hub.docker.com/), similar to how one would push code to their repository on GitHub.
-To do so, first make sure you have created an account with Docker Hub, and that you are logged into this account locally on their Docker app.
+B) Another option is to push the container to [dockerhub](https://hub.docker.com/), similar to how one would push code to their repository on GitHub.
+To do so, first make sure you have created an account with dockerhub, and that you are logged into this account locally on their Docker app.
 To make things consistent and easy to remember, I would try to have the account name be the same as your GitHub account name.
 Then, simply go back to the Terminal and type: